31 Days of Gore: The Demons series

 It’s October.
 Time to talk horror.
 This year I’m reviewing a different horror movie each day of the month.

 When a movie has Vincent Price, Clu Gulager, and Rosalind Cash, you don’t need to do much deliberating.
-Just rent the damn thing.
+Just watch the damn thing.
 That’s what I did.
+Then I groaned when I realized it was an anthology film.

 Come back at midnight Central Time for the next movie.